pravin9909/authentication/otp-authentication/README.md

     - An OTP will be generated and and stored in users table realtime..
     - Enter the OTP to log in.

-### Dashboard
+3. **Dashboard**:
+    - Navigate to `/dashboard`.
+    - Dshboard wiew will be available.

-- Upon successful login, users will be redirected to a dashboard page where they can manage location data.
+    - Dashboard page where they can manage location data.

 ### CRUD Operations